 - Although each control surface is close to neutral, tweaking the Sub Trim may be necessary to make final adjustments for each control surface. - Adjust Ailerons, Elevator and Rudder to the control surface neutral setting. - Flaps are preset to 190.
-When the SubTrim tweaking is done, the values should be as close to 190 as possible.
-If you must use Sub Trim, split the difference so the Flap values average 190.
+When the SubTrim tweaking is done, the values should be as close to 190 as possible. .